molebox/minimal-digital-garden-gatsby/README.md

-# A totally minimal digital garden
+# A totally minimal blog

 - Single page index which has links to all posts.
 - Index page has a search bar to filter posts be keyword.